msach22/opentok-web-samples/Electron-Basic-Video-Chat/README.md

 3. `$ npm start`

+## Quick started
+1. Get values for your OpenTok API key, session ID, and token.
+You can obtain these values from your TokBox account.
+Make sure that the token isn't expired.
+For testing, you can use a session ID and token generated at your TokBox account page.
+However, the final application should obtain these values using the [OpenTok server SDKs](https://tokbox.com/developer/sdks/server/).
+For more information, see the OpenTok developer guides on [session creation](https://tokbox.com/developer/guides/create-session/) and [token creation](https://tokbox.com/developer/guides/create-token/).

+2. `$ npm install`

+3. `$ npm start`

 *Important:* Read the following sections of the of the README file to get started

 ## Installing Dependencies with `npm`